vapoursynth/vapoursynth/doc/functions/resize.rst

    BT 709 can be specified either with ``matrix=1`` or with ``matrix_s="709"``.

    Note that *matrix* is not an optional argument when converting to YUV.
-   If no matrix is specified in an input YUV frame's properties then *matrix_in* also needs to be set.
+   Also note that if no matrix is specified in an input YUV frame's properties then *matrix_in* also needs to be set.

    The function will return an error if the subsampling restrictions aren't followed.